Mnenmenth/GLutils/src/test_mains/test_implement/README.md

-Testing of idea implementations, i.e. the final product
+Testing of idea implementations, aka the final product These files are for testing implementations only and are guaranteed to be a mess